A $C^0$ finite element algorithm for the sixth order problem with simply supported boundary conditions: Numerical illustrations

 \section{Numerical illustrations}

-In this section, we present numerical test results to validate our theoretical predictions for Algorithm \ref{femalg} solving equation (\ref{eqnbi}).
-As a comparison, we also compute the finite element method for the direct mixed formulation (\ref{eqn7}), which we call \textit{direct mixed finite element method}.
-We will use the following convergence rate as an indicator of the actual convergence rate.
-If the exact solutions $u, v, w$ in (\ref{eqnnew+}) are given, then calculate the convergence rate by
+In this section, we present numerical test results to validate our theoretical predictions for Algorithm \ref{femalg} solving the sixth order problem (\ref{eqnbi}).
+For comparison, we also implement the finite element method for the direct mixed formulation (\ref{eqn7}), referred to as the \textit{direct mixed finite element method}.
+We will utilize the following convergence rate as an indicator of the actual convergence rate of the exact solutions $u, v, w$ in (\ref{eqnnew+}) are given, then calculate the convergence rate by

 otherwise,